For info on TI5/KE2D please go to: http://www.qrz.com/db?callsign=TI5/KE2D

 The arrival of my daughter in 1996, my son in 1999, and an increasing work load kept me off the air and inactive.
 My license expired in 2001 and it wasn't until I went to check it several years later that I discovered I was past the grace period.

-In summer 2011, I took some practice tests online and found that I could consistently pass Elements 2 and 3 with ease despite having been out of the hobby of about 15 years (I could also still copy and send CW at 15 wpm or better, despite having not used it for at least as long).
+In early June 2011, I took some practice tests here on QRZ.com and found that I could consistently pass Elements 2 and 3 with ease despite having been out of the hobby of about 15 years (I could also still copy and send CW at 15 wpm or better, despite having not used it for at least as long).
 I went to a VE testing session on June 29, 2011 and passed Elements 2 and 3.
 Less than two weeks later, I received my General ticket for the second time and was issued the call KD2AMN.
 I regret letting my Advanced ticket expire and resolved to get my Extra class license to regain the privileges I lost.
 In a stroke of pure coincidence and irony, I passed my Element 4 Extra exam on December 22, 2011 while sitting behind my Friend Dave, KE2OE who also passed his upgrade to Extra just a few minutes ahead of me.
 We hadn't spoken in at least 4 years and just happened to show up for the same exam on the same night.
 On January 3rd, 2012 I applied for my current call sign: KE2D.
 On Saturday January 21, 2012 the FCC issued this call to me.

 On September 17, 2011, my 12 year old son Bobby passed his Technician test after studying on his own for about 1 month, mostly from a study guide on his Kindle and using the practice exams here on QRZ.com.
 He received the call sign KD2AWE on September 26, 2011.